lukaszgemborowski/cpptoolbox/README.md

 keep in mind that `make_parser` will get references to your option objects so you need to keep them alive.

-`option<T>` T template argument defines how the argument is parsed:
+`option<T>`'s T template argument defines how the argument is parsed:
 1. `void` - `value()` returns `bool` indicating if option was found (eg. --help)
 2. `toolbox::argv::options::counter` - `value()` returns int.
 It counts how many times option was found in command line (eg. -v -vv -vvv etc)
 3. `other` - any type which can be converted by `std::stringstream`, in such case `value()` returns `T`